-Anderson takes no-hit bid into 7th, Braves beat Brewers 5-1
+Anderson hitless for 6, Freeman 250th HR, Braves top Brewers

 The 23-year-old right-hander walked four and struck out four before the Brewers ended Anderson’s bid in the seventh.
 Daniel Vogelbach blooped a leadoff single to center and Pablo Reyes followed with a double that chased Anderson.

+A. J. Minter, Chris Martin and Will Smith each threw a scoreless inning of relief.

+“A.J. did a great job, coming in and shutting it down,” Anderson said.
+“He did a good job.”

-Reliever A.J.
-Minter gave up a sacrifice fly to Luis Urías.
+Minter gave up a sacrifice fly to Luis Urías, but the run was charged to Anderson.

 Anderson helped the Braves win their fifth straight road game and match their longest road winning streak over the last three seasons.